Evgeniya Rodina: 2006

-Returning to competition towards the end of February, she gained direct entry into a $50 tournament at St. Paul, Minnesota, and won her first-round tie before losing to American Ahsha Rolle.
+Returning to competition towards the end of February, she gained direct entry into a $50 tournament at St. Paul, Minnesota, and won her first-round tie before losing to Ahsha Rolle.

-In her next two $25k tournaments, she endured early losses, but on returning from a month's break early in May to compete in a $25k event at Antalya-Manavgat, Turkey, she reached the quarterfinals after beating Aurélie Védy of France in a three-set second-round clash, but then was demolished 6–1, 6–1 by Romina Oprandi.
+In her next two $25k tournaments, she endured early losses, but on returning from a month's break early in May to compete in a $25k event at Antalya-Manavgat, Turkey, she reached the quarterfinals after beating Aurélie Védy in a three-set second-round clash, but then was demolished 6–1, 6–1 by Romina Oprandi.

 The following week, she gained entry into the qualifying draw of her first $75k tournament at Jounieh, Indonesia, and won through all three qualifying rounds in close three-set matches against little-known opponents to score her career-best qualifying achievement yet, but finally succumbed to compatriot Alla Kudryavtseva in the first round of the main draw.
-In July, she suffered another relatively early loss in the main draw of a $25k tournament at Dnepropetrovsk, Ukraine, as she was trounced by unheralded Ukrainian Galyna Kosyk in the second round 0–6, 2–6.
+In July, she suffered another early loss in the main draw of a $25k tournament at Dnipropetrovsk, Ukraine, as she was trounced by unheralded Ukrainian Galyna Kosyk in the second round in straight sets.

 But in August she returned to form by breezing through into the finals of a $25k tournament at Moscow and then vanquishing compatriot Ekaterina Makarova in a closely fought final, to win the first ITF title of her career at any level.

-The following month, she qualified for her second $75k draw, and this time came away with two main-draw victories also to extend her winning streak to ten, at the expense of Jorgelina Cravero of Argentina and Aleksandra Wozniak of Canada.
+The following month, she qualified for her second $75k draw, and this time came away with two main-draw victories also to extend her winning streak to ten, at the expense of Jorgelina Cravero and Aleksandra Wozniak.
 In the quarterfinals, she lost to Peruvian Kristina Brandi.